 Now that you know how to choose soft plastics based on the specific fishing situation, you just have to buy and test them.
 The WeFish community recommends fishing products daily, here are the soft plastics most recommended by our users:

-Join the best fishing app for free to learn more about fishing with soft plastic, find the best recommendations on these products, see spectacular catches … and much more!
+Join the best fishing app for free to learn more about fishing with soft plastic, and to visit our marketplace so yo can find the best recommendations on these products.